RabihMoustapha/PHPCNAMLiban/README.md

 # Download
 Download is the process of transferring data from the internet or a remote server to a local device, such as a computer or smartphone.
 Users can download files, software, media, or updates, making them accessible for offline use or installation.

+# PHP
+PHP (Hypertext Preprocessor) is a widely-used, open-source server-side scripting language primarily designed for web development.
+It is embedded within HTML and allows developers to create dynamic, interactive websites.
+PHP can interact with databases, manage sessions, process form data, and handle various server-side functions.
+It is known for its ease of use, flexibility, and strong integration with databases like MySQL, making it a popular choice for building web applications and websites.